atn362/updated-portfolio/README.md

 # Description

-An updated portfolio with links to my professional user accounts such as gitHub and Linkedin.
+An updated portfolio with links to my professional user accounts such as gitHub and LinkedIn.
 Along with these links, I have included a short summary about myself, my contact information, a pdf file of my resume and a few projects I've created and contributed to while in the bootCamp.

 # Images